 William Brown Street

-The registered Data Protection Officer for National Museums Liverpool is the Secretary to the Board.
+The registered Data Protection Officer for National Museums Liverpool is the Director of Finance, Risk & Governance.

 Changes to this privacy notice

-If we change our approach to the use of personal data we will amend this notice to ensure it remains as up-to-date as possible.
-Any changes will be published on our website.
+If we change our approach to the use of personal data, we will amend this notice to ensure it remains as up-to-date as possible and publish the updated version on our website.

 We last revised this notice in January 2020.